 Information on the establishment, role and powers of Senate committees can be found in Chapter 5, in the Standing Orders of the Senate.

-The Community Affairs portfolio coverage includes Families, Housing, Community Services and Indigenous Affairs, Health and Ageing and Human Services.
+The Community Affairs portfolio coverage includes Health, Social Services and Human Services.